Licinia Eudoxia: Second marriage

-Maximus appointed Avitus as his Magister militum praesentalis ("Master of Soldiers in Attendance") and send him to Toulouse.
-There Avitus was to try to secure the loyalty of Theodoric II of the Visigoths to the new emperor.
-However his reign was to prove short.
+The reign of Maximus was to prove short.
 According to the chronicler Malchus, "Around this time, the empress Eudoxia, the widow of the emperor Valentinian and the daughter of the emperor Theodosius and Eudocia, remained unhappily at Rome and, enraged at the tyrant Maximus because of the murder of her spouse, she summoned the Vandal Gaiseric, king of Africa, against Maximus, who was ruling Rome.
 He came suddenly to Rome with his forces and captured the city, and having destroyed Maximus and all his forces, he took everything from the palace, even the bronze statues.
 He even led away as captives surviving senators, accompanied by their wives; along with them he also carried off to Carthage in Africa the empress Eudoxia, who had summoned him; her daughter Placidia, the wife of the patrician Olybrius, who then was staying at Constantinople; and even the maiden Eudocia.
-After he had returned, Gaiseric gave the younger Eudocia, a maiden, the daughter of the empress Eudoxia, to his son Huneric in marriage, and he held them both, the mother and the daughter, in great honor" (Chron.
+After he had returned, Gaiseric gave the younger Eudocia, a maiden, the daughter of the empress Eudoxia, to his son Huneric in marriage, and he held them both, the mother and the daughter, in great honor."
+(Chron.
 366).

-Eudoxia was presumably following the example of her sister-in-law Justa Grata Honoria who had summoned Attila the Hun for help against an unwanted marriage.
-According to Prosper, Maximus was in Rome when the Vandals arrived.
-He gave anyone who could permission to flee the city.
-He attempted to flee himself but was assassinated by the imperial slaves.
-He had reigned for seventy-seven days.
-His body was thrown into the Tiber and never recovered.
-Victor of Tonnena agrees, adding the detail that Pope Leo I negotiated with Geiseric for the security of the city's population.
+Eudoxia was presumably following the example of her sister-in-law Justa Grata Honoria, who had summoned Attila the Hun for help against an unwanted marriage.

-Hydatius attributes the assassination to revolting troops of the Roman army, enraged at Maximus' attempted flight.
-The Chronica Gallica of 511 attributes the assassination to a rioting crowd.
-Jordanes identifies a single assassin as "Ursus, a Roman soldier".
-Ursus is Latin for "bear".
-Sidonius Apollinaris makes a cryptic comment regarding a Burgundian whose "traitorous leadership" led the crowd to panic and to the slaughter of the Emperor.
-His identity is unknown, presumably a general who failed to face the Vandals for one reason or the other.
-Later historians have suggested two high-ranking Burgundians as possible candidates, Gondioc and his brother Chilperic.
-Both joined Theodoric II in invading Hispania later in 455.

 Widow

 The three women stayed prisoners in Carthage for seven years.
-In 462, Leo I, Eastern Roman Emperor paid a large ransom for Eudoxia and her daughter Placidia.
+In 462, Leo I, Eastern Roman Emperor, paid a large ransom for Eudoxia and Placidia.
 Eudoxia returned to Constantinople after an absence of twenty-five years, Placidia joining her.
 Eudocia stayed in Africa and took Huneric as her husband.
 They were parents to Hilderic, king of the Vandals from 523 to 530.